The Society of Point of Care Ultrasound

 All clinicians must meet applicable payer guidelines for medical necessity, coverage policy and documentation requirements to obtain reimbursement for their services.
 In addition, PAs and physicians use the same International Classification of Diseases or ICD codes and Current Procedure Terminology or CPT codes and modifiers to report and describe the services they render.

 Section 14 – Conclusion

-Clinical ultrasound represents a bedside adjunct which is increasingly being utilized by a variety of clinicians in multiple care settings, but remains underutilized by PAs.
-Clinical ultrasound is a skill well within the scope of practice of appropriately trained PAs.
-Because there are unique advantages that ultrasound offers during the bedside evaluation of patients, SPOCUS will remain vigilant to potential barriers that may impede the safe incorporation of clinical ultrasound into PA clinical practice, while ensuring that adequate measures are in place to evaluate and ensure PAs are competently utilizing clinical ultrasound.
+Clinical ultrasound represents a bedside adjunct which is increasingly being utilized by a variety of clinicians in multiple care settings, but remains underutilized.
+Clinical ultrasound is a skill well within the scope of practice of appropriately trained clinicians.
+Because there are unique advantages that ultrasound offers during the bedside evaluation of patients, SPOCUS will remain vigilant to potential barriers that may impede the safe incorporation of clinical ultrasound into clinical practice, while ensuring that adequate measures are in place to evaluate and ensure providers are competently utilizing clinical ultrasound.

-A goal of this document is to provide local hospital credentialing committees with reassurance that PAs, having met the standards established in this document, can safely and effectively employ bedside ultrasound for the benefit of patients.
-The utilization of clinical ultrasound has great potential to enhance the care provided by PAs, contribute to patient safety, reduce unnecessary medical testing, and enhance clinical decision making of PAs practicing across the clinical spectrum, and ultimately represents yet another tool that can ensure our patients continue to receive the high-quality and high-value care that they deserve.
+A goal of this document was to provide local hospital credentialing committees with reassurance that clinicians, having met the standards established in this document, can safely and effectively employ bedside ultrasound for the benefit of patients.
+The utilization of clinical ultrasound has great potential to enhance the care provided by clinicians, contribute to patient safety, reduce unnecessary medical testing, and enhance clinical decision making of providers practicing across the clinical spectrum, and ultimately represents yet another tool that can ensure our patients continue to receive the high-quality and high-value care that they deserve.